gradio-app/gradio/guides/05_chatbots/01_creating-a-chatbot-fast.md

 ).launch()
 ```

-In particular, if you'd like to add a "placeholder" for your chat interface, which appears before the user has started chatting, you can do so using the `placeholder` argument of `gr.Chatbot`, which accepts Markdown or HTML.
+Here's another example that adds a "placeholder" for your chat interface, which appears before the user has started chatting.
+The `placeholder` argument of `gr.Chatbot` accepts Markdown or HTML:

 ```python
 gr.ChatInterface(